 |

-Infra red drying of water based materials
+Infrared drying of water based materials

-When drying a product that has incorporated water in the process, it is essential that the water vapour, when evaporated from the product,
+When drying a product that has incorporated water in the process, it is essential that the water vapour, when evaporated from the product, be removed, therefore,

-be removed, therefore, a combined system provides a much-improved process.
-By this we mean the use of infra red plus convection or air
+a combined system provides a much-improved process.
+By this we mean the use of infrared plus convection or air movement within the process.

-Infra red would provide the heat input and the convected air provides the remove of the evaporated water as well as surface cooling or in
+Infrared would provide the heat input and the convected air provides the remove of the evaporated water as well as surface cooling or in some cases heating as

-some cases heating as well as temperature equalisation.
+well as temperature equalisation.
 The design of the total system is of paramount importance for energy efficiency.

-One of the main advantages of the infra red systems is that we can vary the power across the width of the product and therefore assist in equalisation of the temperature across the product and it is an excellent transfer system without making the product itself.
+One of the main advantages of the infrared systems is that we can vary the power across the width of the product and therefore assist in equalisation of the

-| Figure 15 |
+Figure 15

-Calculation of energy input requirements for a process (How many kW of infra red energy do I need?)
+Calculation of energy input requirements for a process (How many kW of infrared energy do I need?)

 Energy Input Requirements